tl0x/FerdieClient/README.md

 Welcome to the 1.18 Branch.
 Here are all the "Working" features.

-# Yes, the code is doggy.
+# Archived due to lack of interest and working with 1 year old code when I was just a beginner is pain.
+(Will work on a new client soon)

 Commands: